 Let it shine out from your online content for all the world (and thousands of potential clients) to see.

 The bit where I awkwardly write about myself in the third person

 Laura has written over a million words of copy for websites, blog posts and social media content, while working as a digital copywriter.

-She has a First Class degree in Business Management and an Award in Direct and Digital Marketing, a full clean UK driving licence, a Diploma in Insurance (you never know when one of those might come in handy), an Associateship of King's College (philosophy & theology), 5 A-Levels, 10 GCSEs and a handful of Girl Guide badges.
+She has a First Class degree in Business Management and an Award in Direct and Digital Marketing, a Diploma in Copywriting, a full clean UK driving licence, a Diploma in Insurance (you never know when one of those might come in handy), an Associateship of King's College (philosophy & theology), 5 A-Levels, 10 GCSEs and a handful of Girl Guide badges.

-For more information about courses from Laura click here.
+For more information about working with Laura click here.

 You're Still Reading?

 Guess that means you want to dig right into the juicy personal stuff.